gab-carb/quest-submissions/chapter3/day4.md

 -Resource interfaces allows you to make a ressource conform to certain requirements defined by the interface.

 -Resource interfaces also give you the ability to constrain resources to the parameters of the interface.
- Even making it impossible to access data from a resource within the bounderies of an interface.
+ Even making it possible to completly restrict the access to data from a resource.

 2.Define your own contract.
 Make your own resource interface and a resource that implements the interface.
 Create 2 functions.